THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY FULL DISCLOSURE POLICY FOR DETAILS.

 This is the ultimate Cookie Dough Ice Cream recipe with cookie dough cream, cookie dough chunks, and chocolate pieces.
 Your family will be begging for you to make it for them again and again!

 Raise your hand if one of your pet peeves with store-bought ice cream is the lack of cookie dough!
 I mean seriously, you should get a nice little nugget of cookie dough with every bite, amirite?!
-Well, that’s why I made sure that this recipe is loaded with golden nuggets of cookie dough throughout the ice cream!
+Well, that’s why I made sure that this recipe is loaded with golden nuggets of cookie dough throughout.

 What I love about the cookie dough chunks in this recipe is that you take the time to brown the butter which gives the dough a nice nutty, almost butterscotch flavor to it.
 Trust me, it’s well worth the extra effort!